dol-lab/spaces-global-tags/readme.txt

 * Filter `spaces_global_tags_archive_path`, change the default path for the archive pages.
 In the context of spaces it's `/home/` otherwise the main network site.
 * Filter `spaces_global_tags_found_tags`, allows you to change the found tags in a text string (`post_content`, `comment_text`), defaults to array of found tags.
 * Filter `spaces_global_tags_tag_link`, allows you to change the link destination for the tag archive page.
+* Filter `spaces_global_tags_number_of_related_tags`, allows you to change the number of other tags shown in the same taxonomy, default is `30`.

 == Screenshots ==

 == Changelog ==

+= 0.18.0 =
+Remove shortcodes from global tag archive excerpts.
+Only show a max. of 30 other tags on a tag term archive.

 = 0.17.0 =
 Updated readme with more useful information